ESAT Chemistry: Revision Notes

 Most testedC11.4

-This topic covers how to calculate the heat energy transferred in a reaction by measuring the temperature change of a known mass of a substance, typically water in a simple calorimeter.
-Mastering the core formula and being careful with units and signs is key for the exam.
+Calorimetry calculates the heat energy transferred in a reaction from the temperature change of a known mass of a substance, typically water in a simple calorimeter, so mastering the core formula and handling units and signs carefully is key for the exam.

 Revise this topic ›Bond Energy Calculations